fastsurvey/backend/README.md

-## MINT Projektmodul 2020 - Survey
+## MSE Survey Tool - Backend

-This project contains a **survey for the Arduino kits** used in our Lecture.
+This project contains a **survey tool** for our university department.

-Only people who have filled out this form will receive an Arduino kit.
-In addition to that they have to **sign up with a valid tum email** and verify that email address.

-This **reduces the number of kits** we have to provide to the ones that will actually be used.
+The main advantages over other survey tools are:
+* We have complete control over the data
+* We included an email verification so that actually only people from out university can take part in a survey
+* We have complete control over the design
+* we can easily run it on any environment with any domain we like